leandronunes85/log-format-enforcer/README.md

 ## Wrap up
 As I said, this is still a prototype, there's still bugs that I'm aware of and many other that I'm not, for sure.
-Your comments, suggestions, etc, are all welcome so please drop me a line!
+Your comments, suggestions, concerns, etc, are all welcome so please drop me a line!